Spanish meatballs, albondigas, or tapas; these are the best meatballs in tomato sauce I’ve ever had, Spanish food at its best.

 If you want to add more meat, try some skewers, like these Pork Kebabs with Vegetables or these Turkey Skewers.

-Serve other Spanish recipes in small portions, for instance, Chicken and Chorizo Stew, Pork Stew, or Chorizo Chicken Paella.
+Serve other Spanish recipes in small portions, for instance, Chicken and Chorizo Stew, Spanish Pork Stew, or Chorizo Chicken Paella.

 Don't forget to place a small bowl of olives on the table, some roasted almonds, and some crusty bread.
 A good bottle of white or red wine is almost mandatory.

-Spanish Meatballs in Tomato Sauce – Albondigas Recipe
+Spanish Meatballs – Albondigas Recipe

 Ingredients